vergissberlin/railwayapp-typo3/README.md

 ## 🐍 How to Deploy

 One click deploy on Railway.app and setup the TYPO3 version in the environment variables.
-Available versions: https://hub.docker.com/r/martinhelmich/typo3/tags
+Available versions: <https://hub.docker.com/r/martinhelmich/typo3/tags>

 ```bash
 TYPO3_VERSION=latest
 ```

-2. Wait for Build & Deployment to Finish
+1. Wait for Build & Deployment to Finish
+2. Click the "Deploy on Railway" button and deploy the app.
+3. Take a look to you MYSQL credentials in the Railway dashboard.
-3. Open the custom URL an enter your credentials
+4. Open the custom URL (<https://YOURTYPO3.up.railway.app>) and enter your database credentials in the setup wizard.

-## 👩‍💻 How to Use

-1. When you configure your TYPO3 connection, use your custom URL as the host but be aware that **the port is 443**!
-Example: `https://demo-typo3.up.railway.app:443`.
-2. Use the token in the environment variables to authenticate
-3. Setup bucket name and organization name in the environment variables
-4. Use typo3 version 2.0 or above
+5. Setup your TYPO3 instance and create a admin user.
+6. Enjoy your TYPO3 instance.

 ## 🐳  Local Development